Wilmington High School (Massachusetts)

 Wilmington High School is the public high school for the town of Wilmington, Massachusetts, United States.
 It is home to the Wilmington Wildcats.
 Ryan Gendron is the principal.
 Jonathan Merenda and Mark Staffier both serve as vice principals.

 New High School Project

-Wilmington was approved by the state of Massachusetts to build a new High school.
-On January 9, 2013 it was announced the schools gymnasium would be torn down.
-Many saw this to be a big step forward in the construction of a much-needed 21st-century education for the students of Wilmington.
+Wilmington was approved by the state of Massachusetts to build a new high school.
+On January 9, 2013, it was announced that the school's gymnasium would be torn down.
+Many saw this to be a big step forward in the construction of a much-needed, 21st-century education for the students of Wilmington.
 Nearly two years after the demolition of the gymnasium, the new high school was completed.
 An event celebrating the school's completion was held on Sunday, February 22, 2015, and students moved into the new school on February 24, 2015.
 Demolition of the old high school began in March 2015, and the rest of the athletic facilities were demolished by the end of 2015.